 Elizabeth serves as an Associate Library Professor and Science Librarian at the University of Vermont.
-A native of Madison, Wisconsin, she lives in Burlington with her husband, Abe, and their daughter, Natalie, but still cheers for her beloved Badgers.
+A native of Madison, Wisconsin, she lives in Burlington with her husband, Abe, and their daughter, Natalie, but still cheers for her beloved Badgers and Packers.

 Elizabeth’s work as a science librarian in the Information and Instructional Services Department at UVM emphasizes the educational mission: instructional design and pedagogy, marketing and outreach of services, collection management, and educational technologies and user experience.
 At the core of these experiences is the student; Elizabeth takes great pride in developing critical thinkers and engaged citizens through sustained and personalized interactions.